jonaeth/ConcordiaNetwork/README.md

 * The `MixtureOfExperts` class is a simple soft gateing network that combines the predictions of the student and the teacher,
 * `torch_losses.py` contains wrapper functions for loss functions,
 * `Callback`

+### See above

+## Installation and Set-Up

+### Environment Set-Up

+We recommend to set-up a `conda` environment.
+The packages that need to be installed for Concordia are:

+* `pip install pslpython`
+* `pip install torch torchvision` (careful to install it with the correct cuda version)
+* `pip install tqdm`

+### See above

+### Experiment Set-Up

+### TODO

+## Experiments

+To run the experiments described in our paper, you will need to download and unzip the [Collective-Activity-Dataset](http://cvgl.stanford.edu/data/ActivityDataset.zip) and the [Augmented Collective Activity Dataset](http://cvgl.stanford.edu/data/ActivityDataset2.tar.gz), as well as the [Target Trajectories](http://cvgl.stanford.edu/data/ActivityTracks.tar.gz).

+Then, move the data to the following folders:

+### XXX

+### TODO: remove unnecessary files, add experiment files, remove todos